 Next, add the sifted flour, a little at a time.
 Mix until the dough comes together.

-Bake the cookies for about 15 minutes at 150g Celsius until they are done.
+Bake the cookies for about 15 minutes at 150 degrees Celsius until they are done.

 To cool the cookies, lift the baking paper off the baking tray and place it on a wire rack.
 Let the cookies cool completely before removing them from the paper.